 The length of written notice a landlord has to give depends on the reason for the periodic tenancy ending.

-- The owner is required, under an unconditional agreement for the sale of the premises, to give the purchaser vacant possession.
+• there is an unconditional agreement for the sale of the premises that requires vacant possession

 We will contact you and see if you want to renew your tenancy or if you are ready to move on.
 If you would like to renew, we then liaise with both you and the property owner to see whether this will work for both parties.
 If you are moving on we will take care of this and organise the final inspection.